idia-astro/jedi-madagaska/README.md

 You can also login to the JupyterLab using https://jedi.idia.ac.za  and use your username and password(Unfortunately you cannot change your password).

 ## Groups
-All users  belong to a certain group and the 2 main groups are student or tutor groups:
+All users  belong to a certain group and the 2 main groups are students or tutors groups:
 - students : you are a student and belong to students group
 - tutors : you are a tutor and you belong to the tutors group The  other groups are classsifed at projects level